PibeChorro/PibeChorro.github.io/README.md

 ## 1. Introduction

-This Privacy Policy explains how MeetUp ("the App," "we," "us," or "our") collects, uses, stores, and protects your personal information.
-By using MeetUp, you agree to the collection and use of information as described in this policy.
+This Privacy Policy explains how DASH ("the App," "we," "us," or "our") collects, uses, stores, and protects your personal information.
+By using DASH, you agree to the collection and use of information as described in this policy.

-MeetUp is an event-based messenger platform that helps you coordinate social events with friends.
+DASH is an event-based messenger platform that helps you coordinate social events with friends.
 We take your privacy seriously and are committed to protecting your personal data in compliance with the General Data Protection Regulation (GDPR) and other applicable privacy laws.

 ---